Who Are We?

 We seek Educators who are competent and capable, curious, and rich in experience, as well as knowledgeable, caring, reflective, and resourceful professionals who bring diverse social, cultural, and linguistic perspectives to our programming.
 Staff collaborate with others to create engaging environments and experiences to foster children’s learning and development.
 Positive learning environments and experiences, focused on active play-based learning, encourage children’s communication, self-expression and self-regulation.
 Through interaction with the children and by demonstrating problem solving, responsibility, accountability and independence we teach the children life skills in preparation for their next step in growing.

-The Children’s Place educators encourage child’s developing sense of self, and their ability to see themselves as capable communicators, able to manage their emotions and behavior.
+The Children’s Place educators encourage child’s developing sense of self, and their ability to see themselves as capable communicators, able to manage their emotions and behaviour.
 Our Programs are run with the basic idea of teaching children that they do have a say in what they do, how they do it and when they do it.
 They are further taught that their choices may have consequences and they can control those consequences by the choices they make.
 Our programs are designed to allow children to move from learning centre to learning centre, based on their own level of accomplishment.
 We teach them to identify the skills they have and the skills they still need to learn and develop.

 We want children to be able to make choices when they are ready for that next challenge.
 Staff will not selectively teach all children the same thing, nor expect all children to comprehend the teaching at the same level or speed.
 Staff will make available opportunities to meet a successful conclusion for each child development regardless of age.

 Children normally know when they are doing wrong.
-How we deal with their “own behavior” and adjust our attitudes to their behavior can allow us to be fair and consistent with all of the children.
-Thus, reducing the possibility of our making a judgment of whether they “knew”, therefore, we hope that they will be more accepting of our interaction when we don’t approve of their behavior.
+How we deal with their “own behaviour” and adjust our attitudes to their behavior can allow us to be fair and consistent with all of the children.
+Thus, reducing the possibility of our making a judgment of whether they “knew”, therefore, we hope that they will be more accepting of our interaction when we don’t approve of their behaviour.

 Parent engagement and communication